Mac Cecht

-In Irish mythology, Mac Cecht (Mac Ceacht, /ga/) of the Tuatha Dé Danann was a son of Cermait, son of the Dagda.
+In Irish mythology, Mac Cecht (lit. 'son of the ploughshare'; Mac Ceacht, /ga/, mok-_-cokht) of the Tuatha Dé Danann was a son of Cermait, son of the Dagda.
 Mac Cecht's given name was Téthur and he was named Mac Cecht after his god, Cecht, the ploughshare.
-His wife was Fodla, one of the three eponymous sister-goddesses of Ireland.
+His wife was Fódla, one of the three eponymous sister-goddesses of Ireland.